swiftly-solution/documentation/docgen/output/events/gameevents/onplayerteam.md

 ---

 # OnPlayerTeam
-This event is triggered when player change his team.
-You can receive this on the client before the local player has updated the team field locally
+This event is triggered when player_team is triggered.
 ::: tabs
 @tab Lua
 ```lua